withanage/OMP_KNV_Plugin/README.md

 ### ONIX

-ONIX (Online Information Exchange) is an XML-based data format
+ONIX (Online Information Exchange) is an XML-based data format found by  EDItEUR, an  international organization coordinating development of the standards in e-commerce.
+ONIX data format is used to exchange bibliographic and product information among publishers, booksellers, libraries and other stakeholders in the book trade.

-* the open source Python framework web2py

-* the web-based collaboration tool GitHub

-* the simplified markup language Markdown
+### web2py

+The open source framwork web2py, written in the Python programming language, is used for the development of database-based software.
+The Python framework web2py includes all the components which are needed to build fully functional web applications.

+### GitHub

+GitHub is a web-based online service providing software development projects which are saved in repositories.
+This service is also called “filehosting”.
+It serves to distribute and to manage source codes.

+### Markdown

+Markdown is a simplified and easy readable markup language.
+It is often used for readme datas on platforms such as for example GitHub.

 ## User Manual